gepetobio/100-days-of-code/r1-log.md

 ### R1D17
 Today I revisited some basic concepts of Functional Programming: function composition, higher order functions, curry and partial application.
 I also revisited some ES6 features.
 An ddid a bit of code review with @artoo_O on his tic tac toe game.

+### R1D18
+Today I revisited the usage of `this` in JavaScript and the perks of using it with ES6 arrow functions.
+I also studied Functional Programming, the differences between compose and pipe and their applications.
+Had a long debugging session in a React project.
+Also had a look at the Vue documentation to undertsand how components and props work comparing with React.